-Welcome to the Consulate General of the Republic of Liberia in New York located at 228 East 45th Street, Suite 602, New York, New York 10017
+The Consulate General of the Republic of Liberia in New York welcomes you to its new location at 228 East 45th Street, Suite 602, New York, New York 10017

 Executive Pavilion: Liberia’s First Executive Residence